 Total purchases made trait that tracks the total number of purchases ever made by a user in your product.
 In that case, you can use those stats to calculate metrics like the total and/or average number of purchases ever made for all users at each customer.

 Finally, you can also leverage account traits in your Success Metrics.
 There are two common use cases for doing so:

 1. To normalize your Success Metric based on the customer's subscription with your business.
 For example, pretend that your product allowed each customer to upload up to 5, 10, or 20 videos every month based on their purchased plan.
 If your analytics service attached that video limit to customers as traits, you could easily measure how many of those 'pre-purchased' uploads each customer actually uses every month.

 2. To track changes in an account trait over time.
 For example, say your engineers have already attached a

 Total Videos Uploaded trait to your customers.
 You could simply define a Success Metric that tracks the value of that trait as it changes.
 This way, you can easily see how that value trends over time for each account in Vitally.

 Every Success Metric you create adds a new column to your accounts that you can view and report on (like all other account columns).

 One unique advantage to Success Metrics: the daily value of each account's Success Metric is tracked and cached in Vitally over time.
 This allows you to dynamically filter accounts (and run automated workflows) by a percentage increase or decrease in a Success Metric value over a dynamic timeframe.

-You can also view this historical cache of Success Metric values for a specific account in the Trends tab of their dashboard.
+You can also view this historical cache of Success Metric values for a specific account by clicking on the Success Metric in your Accounts list or navigating to the Trends tab of an account's profile.